objektwerks/fritz/README.md

 Run JVM
 -------
-1. gradle jvmRun ( doesn't work! )
+1. gradle jvmRun ( fail: No main class specified and classpath is not an executable jar. )
+2. ./gradlew jvmRun ( fail: No main class specified and classpath is not an executable jar. )
+3. ./gradlew run ( fail: Could not find or load main class objektwerks.Server )
->Right click Server > Run 'Server'
+4. Right click Server > Run 'Server' ( success )

 Curl
 ----